Codecademy/docs/content/lua/concepts/strings/terms/find/find.md

 - `fullString`: This is the string being searched through.
 - `searchString`: This is the sub-string to search for.
 - `init` (optional): This is the initial index where the search starts. _Default index is 1_.
-- `pattern` (optional): This is a Boolean flag indicating whether to search using **pattern matching**[^1].
+- `pattern` (optional): This is a Boolean flag indicating whether to search using **pattern matching**.
 When set to false, pattern matching can be used, whereas when set to true, pattern matching is ignored, and exact matches are searched for. _Default is false_.

 > **Note:** The special pattern-matching characters allow for lua to use specified characters in `searchString` to make a pattern-matching search.
 This allows for complex search patterns, which can enhance the flexibility of your searches.
 Pattern matching is similar to the concept [Regular Expressions](https://www.codecademy.com/resources/docs/general/regular-expressions), although Lua's pattern matching is not the same as a regular expression, as it is more limited, and uses a different syntax.